 Try to find sprouts still on the stalk for superior freshness, and look for sprouts that are smaller in size.
 These tend to be sweeter and more tender than larger sprouts.

 Make sure the leaves are tight and firm.
 Loose leaves indicate older sprouts.
 Store the sprouts in a bag in the refrigerator.
 The fresher the sprouts, the better they will taste.
 Be careful not to overcook sprouts as this tends to give them a bitter flavor and diminish their nutritional value.

 Quick tips to enjoy Brussels sprouts:

-- Keep it simple and drizzle the roasted sprouts with olive oil, cracked black pepper, and minced garlic
+- Drizzle the roasted sprouts with olive oil, cracked black pepper, and minced garlic.

-- Add candied walnuts and dried cranberries to roasted sprouts for a festive holiday side dish
+- Add candied walnuts and dried cranberries to roasted sprouts for a festive side dish.